Background

 Mode > Automatic set clock rate

-.
-Now the estimate entry should not be grayed out any more.- Uncheck the
+entry should not be grayed out anymore (see Fig 3).- Uncheck the

 estimate